Leody Taveras Player Props: Rangers vs. Dodgers

 Leody Taveras At The Plate

-- He ranks 22nd in batting average, 76th in on base percentage, and 47th in slugging among the qualifying hitters in MLB play.
+- Among the qualified hitters in MLB play, his batting average ranks 23rd, his on-base percentage ranks 80th, and he is 52nd in the league in slugging.

-- Taveras has picked up a hit in 51 of 83 games this season, with multiple hits 25 times.
+- Taveras has reached base via a hit in 52 games this season (of 84 played), and had multiple hits in 25 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.